Case Study: Context Interactions & Physics Faculty's Professional Development: Cleopatra Discussion

-Lastly, her personal and professional development are also moderated differently by another set of people in her context---the higher level administrators within her department and institution.
+However, it is important to highlight that Cleopatra's overall growth is not supported by all members of her context.
+Her personal, social and professional domains are moderated differently by another set of people in her context--the higher level members within her department and institution.
 Cleopatra explains how the instructional design of the course is coming from higher level members in the department or the administration.
-There is a clear hierarchical structure to the department.
-The course director and his assistant have full authority on creating, testing, and disseminating the in-class materials.
-This structure defines a limit to her agency in her professional development. \begin{quote} \textit{``Yeah, the syllabus is set by the course director.''}\\ \textit{``[These new in-class activities] were vetted through the course director and the deputy course director.'' } \end{quote} Additionally, a certain group of people in Cleopatra's department are reluctant to change the way they teach: \begin{quote} \textit{``There’s ego involved there and a lot of [\dots] herding cats, I guess.
-People who are so used to doing it a certain way.''} \end{quote} Therefore, during the initial period of this study, Cleopatra illustrates how she draws upon her structured programmatic experiences to seek out interactions that provide insight to improve her teaching (professional \& personal development), while finding ways to adapt to department rules and students’ needs as well as collaborate with other colleagues to continue to grow as an instructor (social \& personal development).
+There is a clear hierarchical structure to the department, where the course director and his assistant have full authority on creating, testing, and disseminating the in-class materials.
+This structure defines a limit to her agency on her practice. \begin{quote} \textit{``Yeah, the syllabus is set by the course director.''}\\ \textit{``[These new in-class activities] were vetted through the course director and the deputy course director.'' } \end{quote}

+Additionally, a certain group of people in Cleopatra's department are reluctant to change the way they teach: \begin{quote} \textit{``There’s ego involved there and a lot of [\dots] herding cats, I guess.
+People who are so used to doing it a certain way.''} \end{quote} While her growth in the social domain centers around building collaborative ways of working, the institution and the department strongly encourages instructors to adopt and use materials as designed from the top down.
+This structure limits Cleopatra's growth in all domains.

+Therefore, during the initial stage of this study, Cleopatra illustrates how she draws upon her experiences in outside programs to seek out interactions that provide insight to improve her teaching (characteristics of her professional \& personal domains), while finding ways to adapt to department rules and students’ needs as well as collaborate with other colleagues to continue to grow as an instructor (characteristics of her social \& personal domains).